 Teach your dog a new response based on a new emotional reaction.
 If your dog is upset — fearful or irritated by the sight of the postal worker — they will continue to react by barking and growling.
 So, it’s critical to help your dog change the way they feel about the situation.
 That can be done by teaching your dog that every time a mail carrier or a mail truck shows up, they get their favorite thing.
 For most dogs, that favorite item is either treats (perhaps stuffed in a Kong for longer-lasting enjoyment) or a toy such as a tennis ball, squeaky fleece animal, or a rope toy.

 If the mail carrier is willing, ask him to toss your pup the treats or a toy, since that’s the best way for them to learn to associate him with good things.
 Just be aware that while some mail carriers are willing to be involved in this process, others would rather face snow and rain and heat and the gloom of night.
 If that’s the case, you dole out the treats while your mail carrier safely places that Amazon package on your front stoop.

-Step one: Never bend over a dog or put your face close to theirs.
+Step one: Never put your face close to theirs.